heatblazer/udp-tcp-daemon/README.md

     $ ./udp-server    # as normal app

 ## TODO
-    I have to remove the udp-client project when I am done with tests.
+    1. I have to remove the udp-client project when I am done with tests.
+    2. I have to encrypt or add a check sum to the samples.

 ## NOTES
     31.10.2016: now correctly records the samples from the incomming device.